 During Military Appreciation Month, we’re recognizing the contributions military spouses and partners have made while supporting troops during mission, deployment, reintegration, and reset.

-Below, Danielle McKinley, Director, Research & Advisory, shares her experience as a military spouse and how the Gartner community offered her support.
+Below, Danielle McKinley, Business Development Director, shares her experience as a military spouse and how the Gartner community offered her support.

 Anyone who is, or knows, a military spouse, knows that CHANGE is the name of the game and my story is no different.
 My husband was an Air Force Pararescueman for 11 years before leaving to start a counter human trafficking nonprofit called DeliverFund.